List of Gargoyles characters: The Hunters/Quarrymen

 Descendants of King Duncan I, the Hunters are fighters from a series of hereditary villains through time that have sworn under the Hunter Mask to hunt down Demona and destroy all gargoyles.
 The current generation (consisting of Jason, Jon, and Robyn) come to New York after hearing of gargoyle encounters.
 However, Jason and Robyn Canmore eventually come to realize that not all gargoyles are the threat to humanity that Demona is, and drop the Hunter cause.
 Their brother Jon, initially apprehensive, develops a deep hatred for the gargoyles, drops the Hunter persona, and changes his name to John Castaway.
 As Castaway, he leads an anti-gargoyle group reminiscent of the Ku Klux Klan called the Quarrymen.

-Jason was recovering in the hospital while Robyn was recruited into The Redemption Squad to lead it.
+Jason was recovering in the hospital while Robyn was recruited into the Redemption Squad as the group's leader.